 Everything you need to know about setting up and using FaceTime video calling on iPhone, iPod touch, iPad, and Mac

-FaceTime is Apple's video chat service.
-It allows anyone with a recent iPhone, iPod touch, iPad, or Mac to make free calls to any other Apple user over Wi-Fi or cellular connection.
-On the iPhone, FaceTime is bundled into the Phone app.
-On the iPod touch, iPad, and Mac, FaceTime is a separate app.
+FaceTime is Apple's voice over IP (VoIP) calling service.
+It allows anyone with a recent iPhone, iPod touch, iPad, or Mac to make free video or audio calls to any other Apple user over Wi-Fi or cellular connection.
 On all devices, FaceTime can connect to any Apple-registered iPhone phone number or email address.
 That makes it perfect for keeping in touch with family who lives far away, with the kids while traveling, with business partners at distant offices, or even with that special someone while shopping for the perfect gift.

 Bookmark this page and check back often, because we'll be updating it regularly.
 And f you already know everything there is to know about FaceTime, then forward it on to friends and family who need it.
 We'll do the heavy support lifting for you!

 How to setup, enable, disable, or restrict FaceTime